 Brain as Monster

 The preserved brain, exerting psychic control, redefines the monster as a disembodied mind.
 This concept, explored in later films like Scanners, questions the nature of identity and free will.
-[Horror Films of the 1940s, John Kenneth Muir, 2010]
+When the brain begins to influence those around it, the film asks whether a person is defined by their physical form or by the thoughts that survive without it.
+The idea still resonates because modern discussions around brain-computer interfaces and neural implants raise similar questions about where the self actually resides.

 Ethical Boundaries